 Discussions with chiefs on Friday revealed that the home communities of students who attended the school stretched not only across B.C., but into the Yukon and Alberta, as well.

 On Tuesday, June 1, Casimir said, the band will have a meeting with its membership to share more information with them.

 “We know that we’re going to be looking at ceremony, having prayers and being able to support each other emotionally,” Casimir said, noting there have been many supports put in place for its members who were triggered by the news.

-According to the band, there has been an understanding in its community that the mass burial site existed and work to confirm it has been done in the past, through digs and early versions of ground-penetrating radar — but that was cost- and time-prohibitive.
+According to the band, there has been an understanding in its community that these burial sites existed and work to confirm it has been done in the past, through digs and early versions of ground-penetrating radar — but that was cost- and time-prohibitive.
 Initial efforts were carried out in the early 2000s.

 With access to the latest technology, a breakthrough finally came via Tk’emlups’ administration applying for the Pathways to Healing grant.
 This latest work was accomplished by the band’s Language and Culture Department, along with ceremonial Knowledge Keepers.